Guaranteed Universal Life Insurance

 Key Takeaways

 Other UL policies build cash value that can fluctuate based on interest rates, market indices, investments in the stock market, or a combination of growth strategies.
 With guaranteed universal life policies, the emphasis is on guaranteed coverage, not on accumulating cash value.
-These policies often accumulate little to no cash value, which is why they’re usually less expensive than whole life or other types of universal life (liked indexed universal life or variable universal life).
+These policies often accumulate little to no cash value, which is why they’re usually less expensive than whole life insurance or other types of universal life (like indexed universal life or variable universal life).

 When someone purchases GUL, they are primarily paying for long-term death benefit protection.